AndreasG11/MAE224/Class-Description-:-Functions-and-Variables.md

 ```python
 push(String functions, String value)
 ```
-Executes a Photon function and sends it a values
+Executes a Photon function and sends it a value
 _Arguments_
 *  `String functions` - Name of the function that you want to execute
 *  `String value` - Value/parameter to send to the function